GATE Instrumentation Engineering Overview

 GATE Instrumentation Engineering recommended books

-All the major publishers of competitive exams have books on GATE Instrumentation Engineering paper.But I wanted to search beyond the popular books.In fact I browsed through the popular ones and not so popular ones.I tried to understand which one will be more beneficial to candidates.After searching I found below book.
-I would recommend this book but if you want you can use different one.
+All the major publishers of competitive exams have books on GATE Instrumentation Engineering paper.But I wanted to search beyond the popular books.In fact I browsed through the popular ones and not so popular ones.I tried to understand which one will be more beneficial to candidates.After searching I found below books.
+I have ordered the books as per my recommendation.

 GATE Instrumentation Engineering syllabus